Women’s T20 Challenge: Chance for Indian talent to shine in (hopefully) last edition of the event

 The tournament will be broadcast on Star Sports and Disney+Hotstar

-Quotes are from pre-tournament media interactions, courtesy PTI
+Captains’ quotes are from pre-tournament media interactions, courtesy PTI and Cricbuzz.